makrai/notes/zhou2106-finetune-bert-acl22.md

 * We fine-tune the models in §3.1 on the five tasks from §3.2 separately
   * More detailed settings can be found in Appendix A
-  * The fine-tuned models (along with the original models) are then used to
+  * The fine-tuned models (along with the original models) are then used
   * The probing techniques described in §2 are applied to study both original and fine-tuned representations
 * number of epochs
-  * Our preliminary experiments showed that the commonly used 3-5 epochs of fine-tuning are insufficient for the smaller representations, such as BERT tiny , and they require more epochs
+  * Our preliminary experiments showed that the commonly used 3-5 epochs of fine-tuning are insufficient for the smaller representations, such as BERT tiny, and they require more epochs
-  * We finetuned all the representations for 10 epochs except BERT base , which we fine-tuned for the usual three epochs
+  * We fine-tuned all the representations for 10 epochs except BERT base, which we fine-tuned for the usual three epochs
-  * the fine-tuning phase is separate from the classifier training phase for
+  * the fine-tuning phase is separate from the probing classif training phase
-* for the probe classifiers, we train two-layer neural networks (§2.1) from scratch on both original and fine-tuned representations 7 , ensuring a fair comparsion between them
+* for the probe classifiers, we train two-layer neural networks (§2.1) from scratch on both original and fine-tuned representations 7, ensuring a fair comparsion between them
   * When the fine-tuned representations are probed, their weights are frozen
   * ie the fine-tuned representations as a black-box that produces embeddings